richardbiely/gaia-ecs/README.md

 }).Run();
 ```

-We can even take it a step further only only perform the iteration if some particular components changes.<br/>
+We can even take it a step further and only perform the iteration if particular components change.<br/>
 Beware this check is chunk-wide meaning if there are 100 Velocity and Position components in the chunk and only one Velocity changes ForEach performs for the entire chunk.
-This is due performance concerns as it is easier to reason about the entire chunk than each item in separately.
+This is due performance concerns as it is easier to reason about the entire chunk than each item separately.
 ```cpp
 ecs::EntityQuery q;
 q.All<Position, Velocity>();